Fereshteh Forough: Code to Inspire

 Code to Inspire (CTI) opened the first all-female coding school in Afghanistan in November 2015.
 CTI, based in Herat, is a non-profit, one-year program.
 Women and girls in the program are typically between 15 and 25 years of age.
 Forough saw a need for an exclusively female coding school when she herself was studying and faced discrimination from male peers.
-She set up an IndieGoGo and was able to raise over $22,000 USD to help fund the coding school.
+She set up a crowdfunding campaign through IndieGoGo and raised over $22,000 USD to help fund the coding school.
 CTI also received funding from other organizations, such as the Malala Fund and GitHub, as well as 20 laptop computers from Overstock.com.
-The goal in establishing CTI was to allow girls to learn valuable technological skills in a safe, comfortable environment.
-These girls are also able to build their resumes, which can lead to greater job opportunities after graduation.
-More advanced students learn how to create mobile apps and educational games, while those less experienced learn the basics of coding as well as other technological skills, such as how to use social media.
-In 2016, CTI was the recipient of University of California, Berkeley's CITRIS Athena "Next Generation Engagement Award."
-In the same year, CTI was awarded Google's RISE Award, which granted the organization $25,000 USD.
-Forough has voiced her desire to open new branches of Code to Inspire in other cities in Afghanistan, as well as in countries throughout the Middle East and Africa.
+Forough's goal in establishing CTI was to allow girls to learn valuable technological skills in a safe and comfortable environment.
+Students are also able to build their resumes which can lead to greater job opportunities after graduation.
+More advanced students learn how to create mobile apps and educational games, while those less experienced learn the basics of coding and other technological skills, such as how to use social media.
+Forough has voiced her desire to open new branches of CTI in other cities in Afghanistan and countries throughout the Middle East and Africa.

+In 2021, Forough was forced to close the school's physical location in Herat due to the Taliban's takeover of the country.
+To ensure classes were able to continue virtually, CTI provided laptops and internet packages to students in need.
+Eighty percent of students have continued to attend the school online.

+Awards

+In 2016, CTI was the recipient of University of California, Berkeley CITRIS Athena Awards for Women in Technology Next Generation Engagement Award.
+The same year, CTI was awarded Google's RISE Award which granted the organization $25,000 USD.
+In 2017, CTI was recognized with Sustania's Community Award.